3rd Ranger Battalion: Further Operations in Iraq and Afghanistan

 At the end of 2003, the battalion deployed again, this time sending elements of the battalion to both Afghanistan and Iraq.
 The battalion deployed multiple times in support of Operation Iraqi Freedom until summer 2010.
 The battalion continues to deploy in support of Operation Enduring Freedom.
 Primary tasks include: direct action, national and international emergency crisis response, airfield seizure, airborne and air assault operations, special reconnaissance, intelligence and counter intelligence, combat search and rescue, personnel recovery and hostage rescue, joint special operations, and counter terrorism.

-Rangers from Delta Company, 3rd Battalion assault a town during a live-fire exercise at Fort Irwin,CA, Feb.
+Rangers from Delta Company, 3rd Battalion assault a town during a live-fire exercise at Fort Irwin, CA, Feb.
 24, 2015.

 Raid on a terrorist safe house in Iraq

+3rd Battalion doing a live-fire training exercise at Fort Benning, Georgia.

 On 18 April 2010, ISOF troops, supported by US troops, carried out a night-time raid on a terrorist safe house near Tikrit in Iraq.
 The ISOF killed Abu Ayyub al-Masri and Abu Omar al-Baghdadi, the two leaders of ISI; 16 others were also arrested.
 A US UH-60 Blackhawk helicopter supporting the mission was shot down, killing a Ranger NCO from 3/75th and wounding the aircrew.

-Ranger casualties in the War on Terror
+Ranger casualties in the war on terror

 By mid-2015 each Ranger battalion had completed its 20th deployment in support of both Afghanistan and Iraq operations.
 Between 2001 and 2021 in Iraq and Afghanistan, 27 Rangers from the battalion have been killed.